 Whether you feel more comfortable with securities or a savings account is a matter of preference.
 Unless you make an advance withdrawal for the reasons mentioned above, your retirement benefits will only be needed in the distant future and will often be paid in regularly (e.g. once a year).
 These are ideal conditions for exploiting the potential returns of securities.

 The advantages and disadvantages of investing in securities:

 Looked at from another perspective, when you invest in a savings account, your money feels safe but over time it can be imperceptibly eaten up by inflation.
-If you want to bear less risk, you can also opt for multiple 3a pillars, a combination of savings account and securities, or investment products with different proportions of securities, for example.
+If you want to take less risk, you can opt for a combination of two different options.
+You can hold part of your pension assets in cash and the rest in securities.